kunhuatu/anomaly_detection/README.md

 Write: translate `OrderedDict` into a json string.

 ## Discussion
-1. Whether it is good to keep track of the network purchases for each user?
+1. Whether it is good or not to keep track of the network purchases for each user?
+    In the